TomatoSmash24/CasaDelDonors/README.md

 git commit -m "<PROVIDE A SHORT DESCRIPTION OF CHANGES YOU MADE HERE (REQUIRED)>" git push origin master
 ```
+Remember -  you are commiting only to your version of the file(that is, the forked version), hence once the changes are pushed, you will have to create a pull request for merging the changes to the main repo.

 ### 5. Create a pull request